rm-hull/use-local-storage/README.md

    git push -u origin feature/my-change
    ```

-3. **Open a Pull Request into `main`**
+3. **Merge the feature branch into `main`**

-   The PR should include your code changes and the changeset file.
-The GitHub Action will detect the changeset and automatically open a **Version Packages** PR.
-This PR:

-   - Updates the version in `package.json`
-   - Updates the changelog
-   - Prepares the release

-4. **Merge the Version Packages PR**

-   Once merged into `main`, the workflow will:
+   - Once your PR is reviewed, merge it into `main`.
+The `.changeset` file must be present in `main` for the next step.

+4. **Automatic version bump and publish**

+   - When changes are pushed to `main`, GitHub Actions will automatically:

      - Build the package
+     - Apply version bumps based on the `.changeset` file
+     - Update the changelog
      - Publish the new version to npm as [`@rm-hull/use-local-storage`](https://www.npmjs.com/package/@rm-hull/use-local-storage)

 5. **That’s it!** 🎉
    Your package is now live on npm with an updated version and changelog.